 Occam’s razor tells us we should look first at whatever will provide a satisfactory answer using the fewest assumptions.
 Assuming that the insurance companies are ignoring the money paid by Medicare does the job here.
 Perhaps the reader has a better explanation.

-Note: the author developed the 100% free calculation software for the FERS annuity supplement, which can be downloaded from: https://www.mediafire.com/?yzqd2d3alh31zix (password not necessary)
+The author developed the free annuity supplement software, which can be downloaded from: https://www.mediafire.com/?yzqd2d3alh31zix